 Who can apply?

 - All Incorporated not-for-profit community organisations that are registered and approved as not-for-profit bodies by NSW Fair Trading.

 - NSW local councils (and their section 355 committees) operating under the Local Government Act (1993) are obliged to cash match or provide in-kind support up to the value of $5000.

-The grant round will open Monday 11 January 10am (AEST) and close 4pm Monday 25 January 2021.
-Applicants will be notified of the outcome in early February 2021.
+The grant round is open from Monday 11 October 9am (AEST) and closes Monday 15 November 2021 11.59pm (AEST).
+Applicants will be notified of the outcome in December 2021.